Grilled Corn on the Cob

 - Chipotle: Whip up my chipotle sauce to give it a quick drizzle over the corn before eating.

-And if you’ve got some leftover corn, shave it into this delicious corn salad!
+- And if you’ve got some leftover corn, shave it into this delicious corn salad or make creamed corn!

 More Tasty BBQ Recipes